This map shows active Covid cases by London postcode

 The original map is now redirecting to a government website and it’s probably the most microscopic we’ve got on a map with this kind of germ-loaded data so far.
 It’s actually plotted by ‘middle super output area’, an area slightly larger than a postcode used by the Office of National Statistics.

-You can also hover over each area to find out the exact number, which means we can tell you that at the time of writing, Shoreditch has 23 active Covid cases, there are six in Notting Hill South and 13 in Brixton Central.
+You can also hover over each area to find out the exact number, which means we can tell you that at the time of writing, Shoreditch has 16 active Covid cases, there are 15 in Notting Hill South and 9 in Peckham North.

-There are only a few postcode regions in a dark shade of purple at present – Hammersmith Broadway showing 58 cases and Hillingdon North East with 37.
-A previous cluster of postcodes in purple around Stamford Hill and South Tottenham has now turned back to dark blue with cases on the retreat.
+There are only a few postcode regions on the outskirts of the capital in a dark shade of purple at present – including Plaistow North showing 32 cases and Sidcup East with 38.
+A previous cluster of postcodes in purple around Stamford Hill and South Tottenham has turned back to dark blue with cases on the retreat.

 Those areas in white?
 They have what the government is calling ‘suppressed rates’, which means there have been fewer than three cases in the last seven days.